Intent

 Impact

 We currently have sole use of a large sports hall.
 We are in a fortunate position with our outdoor facilities as we have 5 Tennis Courts, 5 Netball Courts, 1 outdoor Basketball courts, a 3 bay Cricket nets area, a large field where we have 2 Football pitches, a Rugby pitch and areas marked for grids.
-In addition to these outstanding facilities we also have sole use of 3 Squash courts, a Dance studio and fully equipped Fitness Suite.
+In addition to these outstanding facilities, we also have sole use of 3 Squash courts, a Dance studio, and fully equipped Fitness Suite.

-GCSE PE full course EdExcel
+GCSE PE full course OCR

 Qualification aims and objectives